Skip to main content

 The Answer

-The answer of whether the Inner Child is the Philosophers’ Stone depends upon each individual.
-Individual interpretation of life does not adhere to collective concepts or group consensus.
-It is a personal path that one will have to walk alone in order to identify the elixir of life that is the reward waiting at the end of the hero’s journey.
+The answer of whether the Inner Child is the Philosophers’ Stone depends upon each individual, where interpretation of life does not adhere to the collective consensus.
+It is a personal path that one will have to walk alone in order to find the elixir of life that is the hero’s reward.
 Inner Child work is certainly an entrance into this realm and anything is possible if you author yourself to write the subjective journey that lies ahead.

 You and your Inner Child are companions and explorers, for without the Inner Child’s purity of heart you will not be able to pass some of the gates that await ahead.
 These gates are initiations, realisations of responsibility and humility that we pass one by one along our journey of trust into the deep unconscious.
-Like the journey to Mordor your team will not all be present at the same time, there will be some episodes that have to be completed by the Inner Child alone.
+Like the journey to Mordor, your spirit allies will not always accompany you, some episodes have to be completed by the Inner Child alone.
 Prepare well the trust relationship with your Inner Child.
 Through the Inner Council we shall recruit our archetypal allies and the adventure ahead depends on you.

 Below is the dedication in C.S.
 Lewis’ The Lion, The Witch & The Wardrobe, which may hold a clue.